monsterkodi/kode/readme.md

 ![banner](./bin/banner.png)

-**kode** is highly inspired by [CoffeeScript](http://coffeescript.org).
+**kode** is a programming language that compiles to JavaScript.

-It tries to be mostly compatible with it while adding a few enhancements.
+It is highly inspired by [CoffeeScript](http://coffeescript.org) and *tries* to be compatible with it while adding a few enhancements.

 Right now (end of 2021) it is a work in progress and not yet functional.

-For anyone familiar with CoffeeScript, here comes a list of features i plan to take over from my first CoffeeScript clone [koffee](http://github.com/monsterkodi/koffee):
+Here is a list of features I plan to take over from my first CoffeeScript clone [koffee](http://github.com/monsterkodi/koffee):

 ## Constructor shortcut